rose-collectionservices/collection-services-manual/02-ACCESSIONING AND PRECUSTODIAL WORK/readme.md

 If a hybrid collection includes a file transfer:

-* The receiving digital archivist notifies the Accessioning and Collections Manager that a file transfer has been received.
+* The receiving digital archivist notifies the Accessioning Archivist that a file transfer has been received.
 * The receiving digital archivist moves the transferred files to a temporary storage location on the digital archive lab’s local hard drives.
 Due to preservation concerns, the digital archivist may ingest transferred files into the digital repository prior to the completion of accessioning.
-* During the weekly accessioning meeting, the Accessioning and Collections Manager assigns hybrid collection to a member of the accessioning team.
+* During the weekly accessioning meeting, the Accessioning Archivist assigns hybrid collection to a member of the accessioning team.
 * The accessioning archivist adds information about the file transfer to the born-digital inventory, and notes whether they have ingested the files into the digital repository.
 * The accessioning archivist accessions the file transfer with the rest of the collection, using the term “Digital files” taken from the digital archives controlled vocabulary (see [2.3.4.1 Digital archives controlled vocabulary](#2341-digital-archives-controlled-vocabulary)) to describe what is included.

 If a collection (or addition to a collection) is comprised exclusively of a file transfer:

-* The receiving digital archivist notifies the Accessioning and Collections Manager that a file transfer has been received.
+* The receiving digital archivist notifies the Accessioning Archivist that a file transfer has been received.
-* During the weekly accessioning meeting, the Accessioning and Collections Manager assigns the collection to a digital archivist.
+* During the weekly accessioning meeting, the Accessioning Archivist assigns the collection to a digital archivist.
 * The digital archivist accessions the file transfer, using the term “Digital files” taken from the digital archives controlled vocabulary (see [2.3.4.1 Digital archives controlled vocabulary](#2341-digital-archives-controlled-vocabulary)) to describe what is included.
 * The digital archivist ingests the transferred files into the digital repository.
 * The digital archivist adds information about the file transfer to the born-digital inventory, and notes that files have been ingested into the digital repository.